Agrobacterium tumefaciens: Hormones

 To cause gall formation, the T-DNA encodes genes for the production of auxin or indole-3-acetic acid via the IAM pathway.
 This biosynthetic pathway is not used in many plants for the production of auxin, so it means the plant has no molecular means of regulating it and auxin will be produced constitutively.
 Genes for the production of cytokinins are also expressed.
 This stimulates cell proliferation and gall formation.

 Opines

 The T-DNA contains genes for encoding enzymes that cause the plant to create specialized amino acid derivatives which the bacteria can metabolize, called opines.
 Opines are a class of chemicals that serve as a source of nitrogen for A. tumefaciens, but not for most other organisms.
-The specific type of opine produced by A. tumefaciens C58 infected plants is nopaline (Escobar et al., 2003).
+The specific type of opine produced by A. tumefaciens C58 infected plants is nopaline.